ROCm/AMDMIGraphX/README.md

 cd build
 ```

 2) Configure the cmake.
-If the dependencies are installed at the default location `/usr/local`, the command is:
+If the prerequisites are installed at the default location `/usr/local`, the command is:

 ```
 CXX=/opt/rocm/llvm/bin/clang++ cmake ..